robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/17-Azure-Kubernetes-Service/start/README.md

      swap in the correct public IP and domain

 8. Now let's try it out.
-Browse to the URL you formed above: `http://frontend.YOUR_DOMAIN_HERE`, adding in your domain from the Azure portal.
+Browse to the URL you formed above: `http://frontend.YOUR_DOMAIN_HERE`, adding in your domain chosen above.

    **Note**: It's important we browse to `http` and not ~~https~~.
 We haven't rigged up SSL support here.